 On the offensive side of things, the Mountaineers should look familiar in several areas.

-Two skill players in running back Leddie Brown and wideout Winston Wright Jr. will look to get back on the all-conference team.
+Two skilled players in running back Leddie Brown and wideout Winston Wright Jr. will look to get back on the all-conference team.

 If you count the statistics from the Liberty Bowl, Brown eclipsed 1,000 rushing yards in fewer than 200 carries overall.
 He averaged 5.1 yards per carry and should continue to see plenty of touches this season.